vbauer/manet/README.md

   <dd>HTTP web server port number.
 REST API and UI will be available on this port (default: 8891).</dd>

   <dt>--command</dt>
   <dd>Configuration file *"default.json"* supports specific commands for different platforms (ex: *"linux": "xvfb-run -a slimerjs"*).
 Needed command will be detected in runtime by platform/OS.
-This parameters allows to overide command for executing SlimerJS.
-It allows to use full power of [SlimerJS command line options](http://docs.slimerjs.org/current/configuration.html) (to configure proxy, SSL protocol, etc.)</dd>
+This parameter allows to overide command for executing SlimerJS.
+It allows to use full power of SlimerJS command line options to configure proxy, SSL protocol, etc. More information could be found here: http://docs.slimerjs.org/current/configuration.html</dd>

   <dt>--storage</dt>
   <dd>File storage for cache (default is OS temp directory).</dd>